• Menu

 Upon arrival into Airlie Beach, we were warmly welcomed by the visitors bureau and their team of ambassadors — answering questions, providing local maps, and much more!
 We were directed to our meeting point for our day’s activity, an independent tour of the Whitsunday Islands with Big Fury, a high speed boat and metup with the team about 20 minutes later.

-Sydney Opera House - Sydney, Australia
+Sydney Opera House on a Morning Walk - Sydney, Australia

-Sydney Opera House – Sydney, Australia
+Sydney Opera House on a Morning Walk – Sydney, Australia

-Sydney Harbour - Sydney, Australia
+Inside the Sydney Opera House - Sydney, Australia

-Sydney Harbour – Sydney, Australia
+Inside the Sydney Opera House – Sydney, Australia

 We boarded our boat (seating for 45, but today we had a passenger load of 28), and made our way out into the water.
 The high speed vessel provided sun protection and very comfortable reclined seats from which to enjoy the turquoise green water and the occasional wave spray as we zoomed through the water at high speed, making our way on the 45 minute trip through the islands towards the first of today’s two primary destinations.